dfalster/baad/README.md

 The database is stored as a list with components `data`, `contact` and `ref`.
 These contain the data (as a dataframe), contact information for the data providers, and references to publications (where available).

 More information for interacting with the maker-generated database forthcoming...

+# Adding datasets

+[maker](https://github.com/richfitz/maker) offers no looping constructs (on purpose) so for now at least we generate the makerfile using [whisker](https://github.com/edwindj/whisker).
+If you add a dataset, you will need to rerun the `bootstrap.R` script, which will update the `maker_data.yml` and `maker_reports.yml` files with appropriate rules for the new dataset (similarly if you remove datasets, do the same).